anuragbhatia1980/mlops_kubeflow/local_model_training/README.md

 How did we handle class imbalance?
 - choice of performance metric:
 a) Accuracy is not appropriate. b) Recall matters more than Precision.
-Assumption: It is more important to minimize False-Negatives (i.e. allowing fraudulent transactions) than False-Positives (i.e. declining genuine transactions). c) ROC-AUC can also be considered.
+Assumption: It is more important to minimize 'False-Negatives' (i.e. allowing fraudulent transactions) than 'False-Positives' (i.e. declining genuine transactions). c) ROC-AUC can also be considered.
 - minority-oversampling
 - majority-undersampling  ('Edited-Nearest-Neighbours & Random-Under-Sampling)